 Sidney Marquez Boquiren, Babaylan, for khaen, flute and cello (premiered in 2011 - listen)

-David Loeb, The Maltese Plaza in Fog, for three khaen (premiered in 2011)
+David Loeb, The Maltese Plaza in Fog, for three khaen (available on the CD Travelogue)

 David Loeb, Three Friends of Winter, for khaen, flute, guitar, cello and percussion (available on the CD A Forest of Verses)